telerik/ajax-docs/controls/editor/accessibility-and-internationalization/keyboard-support/overview.md

 <tool name="Paste" shortcut="CTRL+V" />
 ````

->tip The shortcut mechanism will override the default shortcut of the browser, like **Ctrl+N, Ctrl+F, Ctrl+P**, so you can use those combinations for custom purposes.
+>tip The shortcut mechanism can override some of the default shortcuts of the browser, like **Ctrl+A, Ctrl+C, Ctrl+J**, so you can use those combinations for custom purposes.
+Other combinations like **Ctrl+N, Ctrl+T, Ctrl+W** are reserved to Chrome and Firefox and not available to scripts.

 >tip @[template](/_templates/editor/keyboard-support.md#cmd-on-mac)